aakashgarg-19/30Days_JSProjectChallenge/README.md

 2. Playing with Input tag and controling it using JavaScript.

 ### 3. CSS Adjuster
-In this project we will make CSS Adjuster which will help us change CSS at runtime.
+In this project, We will make CSS Adjuster which will help us change CSS at runtime.
 We will create three files (HTML file, a CSS file, and JavaScript File), we also have a sample image for testing our progress.
 I included Size slider, Visibility slider and Border colour selecter.
 Things you will learn from this Project :
 1. How to add CSS variable in .css file
 2. Changing css variable in Javascript